Page Designer

 mycartridge/cartridge/static/default/experience/components/banners/headlinebanner.png

-Use Salesforce CMS to manage all your content in a single repository.
-Merchants can use the CMS content on a Page Designer page.
-For example, you develop a component type that displays a headline banner.
-You can create and manage different options for the content of the headline banner in Salesforce CMS.
-When merchants add the component type to a page, they select which content to use for the headline banner from Salesforce CMS.
+Use Salesforce CMS to manage all content in a single repository.
+Merchants can use CMS content on Page Designer pages.
+For example, create a headline banner component type.
+Manage banner content options in Salesforce CMS.
+When merchants add the component, they select which CMS content to use.

 To use CMS content with Page Designer components, make sure your Salesforce org includes Salesforce CMS.